ropitz/2018/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" align="left" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a></a>
 <img src="https://github.com/Automating-GIS-processes/2016/blob/master/source/img/GPLv3_Logo.jpg" width="80">

-We hope that the materials provided here would be helpful for others.
-Thus, we share all the lesson materials openly, and also our source codes and lesson materials are openly available **from these pages**.
+The original developing team from Helsinki made their code available iwth the hope that the materials provided here would be helpful for others.
+Thus, they have shared all the lesson materials openly, and their source codes and lesson materials are openly available **from these pages**.

-**Our materials and code snippets are licensed** with **Creative Commons Attribution-ShareAlike 4.0 International licence** and **GNU GPLv3 license**.
+**Their, and my adapted, materials and code snippets are licensed** with **Creative Commons Attribution-ShareAlike 4.0 International licence** and **GNU GPLv3 license**.

-**Read more about the license and terms of usage from [here](https://github.com/Automating-GIS-processes/2016/blob/master/source/License-terms.rst)**.
+**Read more about the license and terms of usage for the original Helsinki course materials from [here](https://github.com/Automating-GIS-processes/2016/blob/master/source/License-terms.rst)**.

 ## Requirements